 Cash flow hedges Derivatives are also held to hedge the uncertainty in timing or amount of future forecast cash flows.
 Such derivatives are classified as being part of cash flow hedge relationships.
 For an effective hedge, gains and losses from changes in the fair value of derivatives are recognised in equity.
 Cost of hedging, where material and opted for, is recorded in a separate account within equity.
 Any ineffective elements of the hedge are recognised in the consolidated income statement.
 Ineffectiveness may occur if there are changes to the expected timing of the hedged transaction.
 If the hedged cash flow relates to a non-financial asset, the amount accumulated in equity is subsequently included within the carrying value of that asset.
 For other cash flow hedges, amounts deferred in equity are taken to the consolidated income statement at the same time as the related cash flow.
-When a derivative no longer qualifies for hedge accounting, any cumulative gain or loss is taken to the consolidated income statement.
-If the hedged cash flow is no longer expected to occur, the cumulative gain or loss is taken to the consolidated income statement.
+When a derivative no longer qualifies for hedge accounting, any cumulative gain or loss remains in equity until the related cash flow occurs.
+When the cash flow takes place, the cumulative gain or loss is taken to the consolidated income statement.
+If the hedged cash flow is no longer expected to occur, the cumulative gain or loss is taken to the consolidated income statement immediately.